bschaatsbergen/mock/README.md

 ## Usage

 Running mock is very easy, by simply running the below command you tell mock to translate the `.mock.yaml` in the current working directory to an http server that by default runs under port 7070.
+Use the `-p` flag to change the default port.

 ```sh
 ❯ mock serve